Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 The only drugstores that keep with the German ones are those in the United States, withal, they are much more expensive.

-Drugstores also have some OTC-medication such as soothing ointments, eyedrops, decongestant nasal spray, and all kinds of dressing material in stock.
+Drugstores also have some OTC medications such as soothing ointments, eyedrops, decongestant nasal sprays, and all kinds of dressing material in stock.
 However, the German medical products act is very strict, you won’t get serious drugs over the counter.

-Anyway, at the drugstores such as dm, Rossmann, Müller, or Budnikowsky – only in the north – everything is great quality, and you’ll be amazed how cheap the cream and lotion and shampoo and sun protection are: While the brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
+Anyway, at the drugstores such as dm, Rossmann, Müller, or Budnikowsky, everything is of great quality.
+Also, you’ll be amazed at how cheap the cream and lotion and shampoo, and sun protection are.
+While brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
 Facial products start at 2 to 3 €uro, a big bottle of body lotion even at less than that.
 Good sun protection will set you back 3 to 5 €uro.
 Generally, they have also hypoallergenic, organic, and vegan lines that cost a bit more.

-Gone are the days that German supermarkets closed at 6 p. m. on weekdays and 1 p. m. on Saturday – and that was it.
+Gone are the days that German supermarkets closed at 6 p. m. on weekdays and 1 p. m. on Saturdays.
 Today, bigger markets are open till after 11 p. m. – except for Sunday, that is.

 On Sunday, you can do your shopping at train stations – at the big ones in large cities, there is sort of a Mall, the smaller ones have mostly just a convenience store and a newsstand.

-At some large cities like Berlin and Hamburg, you’ll find maybe two or three supermarkets that are open on Sundays – but this is a big exception and you should make sure to plan your shopping accordingly.
+In some large cities like Berlin and Hamburg, you’ll find maybe two or three supermarkets that are open on Sundays.
+But this is a big exception and you should make sure to plan your shopping accordingly.
 No clothing store, no department store, no drugstore will be open on Sunday – except those at train stations.

 So as you detect the first beep from the cashier’s scanner, get ready to stuff your groceries….yeah, well, where?!

-You see, a great effort is being made to reduce unnecessary use of plastic – and often – like with the brand shopping bags – it’s definitely a win-win.
+You see, a great effort is being made to reduce the unnecessary use of plastic.
+Often – like with the brand shopping bags – it’s definitely a win-win.